halimpolar/cmpe273-project/README.md

 ## Test the Project
 Jusk upload 'Pizza_Lambda.zip' to Lambda and make sure schema and utterances are as same as the ones which are alexa_schema and output

 SLOTS:
 Type	             Values
 crust_type	        crust
-customize_type	    customize
-menu_type	          menu
 name_type	          name
 pizza_type	        pizza
 size_type	          size